LennartFr/blockchain-meetup-2018/README.md

 So come and learn how to get started writing Blockchain apps, how to run them on your laptop and bring them to the cloud.

 ## Speakers
 Lennart Frantzell is a Developer Advocate with IBM on the San Francisco City Team focusing on Blockhain and Fintech.
-With a background in program development and object-oriented programming, he talks at industry events, spents his weekends at hackathons and works with startups and developers to help them adopt Blockchain and Fintech.
-His goal is to replace mainkind with AI.
+With a background in program development he works with startups and developers to help them adopt Blockchain and Fintech, talks at industry events and spends his weekends at hackathons.

 ## Raheel Zubairy